darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

   * Graph comparing season trend

-  * AI comment (“You were strongest in 2nd half – 91% saves”)
+  * AI comment ("You were strongest in 2nd half – 91% saves")

 ---